rs/xlog/README.md

 | Name | Description |
 |------|-------------|
+| [OutputChannel](https://godoc.org/github.com/rs/xlog#OutputChannel) | Buffers messages before sending.
+This output should always be the output directly set to xlog's configuration.
-| [MultiOutput](https://godoc.org/github.com/rs/xlog#MultiOutput) | Routes the same message to serveral outputs.
+| [MultiOutput](https://godoc.org/github.com/rs/xlog#MultiOutput) | Routes the same message to several outputs.
 If one or more outputs return error, the last error is returned.
 | [FilterOutput](https://godoc.org/github.com/rs/xlog#FilterOutput) | Tests a condition on the message and forward it to the child output if true.
 | [LevelOutput](https://godoc.org/github.com/rs/xlog#LevelOutput) | Routes messages per level outputs.
 | [ConsoleOutput](https://godoc.org/github.com/rs/xlog#NewConsoleOutput) | Prints messages in a human readable form on the stdout with color when supported.
 Fallback to logfmt output if the stdout isn't a terminal.